kmagdic/hck_volmanager/README.md

 # HCK Volunteers Manager

-The initial HCK application which allows basic volunteers operations.
+The HCK application which allows managament (registering, approving, editing) of volunteers owned by multiple centers.